BarryBlock88/Insecure-Dangereux_site/README.md

 ### Current Features
 ##### Website allows the user to -

-- Call to action or welcome page to invite the user to the main-site and provoke curiosity.
 - *Home page - has recent news and title text and book tickets option which continues on each page.
 - _Gallery page_ - lets you see images of past shows and Watch select videos of comedians on stage
 - On the *footer* of every page there are social media links to the Club's social media sites (Facebook, Twitter, Youtube, Instagram)